Samuel Abate

-Samuel Abate (born 9 March 1999) is an Ethiopian middle and long-distance runner, who specializes in the 1500 metres.
+Samuel Abate Zeleke (born 9 March 1999) is an Ethiopian middle and long-distance runner, who specializes in the 1500 metres.

 In January 2021, he finished third in the 1500m at a pre-Olympic trial meeting in Addis Ababa, running 3:41.60 to finish behind Teddese Lemi and Kebede Endale.
 In June he ran a qualifying time for the 2020 Summer Olympics with a 3:32.80 performance at the Ethiopian Olympic Trials, finishing second to Lemi in the race.
 He finished fifth at the Tokyo Olympics in the second heat of the 1500 metres.